 - Current: 4.74A

-Finding out the specifications of your laptop will help you avoid damaging it.
-Indeed, if you connect it to a charger (or an external battery) with a higher voltage, this could cause collateral damage .
+By checking your laptop's specifications, you can avoid damaging it.
+Connecting it to a charger (or external battery) with a higher voltage could cause collateral damage .

 The prerequisites for adapting an external battery to your PC

-To be able to replace your charger with an external battery, you should take into consideration the following characteristics:
+To replace your charger with an external battery, you should consider the following characteristics:

 Charging port: